d-gol/muon_ml/README.md

         * ...
       * ...

+## Example
+Provided example is a convolutional neural network targeted for particle detection in a 3D CERN detector (HGCAL).
+The goal is to find a sufficiently small CNN to be able to run on an FPGA with low-latency (orders of micro seconds).
+This framework is used to automatically select parameters for optimization and find the best model.

 ## To be improved

 * A rather rigid structure, every time a model needs to be defined within the code, should be more user-friendly